saifjamsheer/swiftalysis/lyrics-generator/README.md

 #### Remarks

-This is a relatively simple model for lyric generation, and many changes can be made to improve performance.
+This is a relatively simple model for lyric generation and many changes can be made to improve performance.

 Several takeaways from this project:
 1. After around 15 epochs, the word-level generator began to simply reproduce lyrics from the corpus, indicating that it is very easy to overfit the model.